-Winter Quarter Office Hours: Fridays 9:00-11:00 am.
-Please click on Scott Gehlbach for the sign-up link.
+Spring Quarter Office Hours: Fridays 9:00-11:00.
+Please click on Scott Gelhbach for the signup link.

 Scott Gehlbach is Professor, Department of Political Science and Harris School of Public Policy, at the University of Chicago.
 A political economist and comparativist, Gehlbach’s work is motivated by the contemporary and historical experience of Russia, Ukraine, and other postcommunist states.
 He has made numerous contributions to the study of autocracy, economic reform, political connections, and other important topics in political economy.
 Known for employing a wide range of methods in his research, Gehlbach has contributed to graduate education through his widely used textbook Formal Models of Domestic Politics.
 He is the author or coauthor of many articles in top journals, including the American Political Science Review, the American Journal of Political Science, and the Journal of Politics; the award-winning monograph Representation Through Taxation: Revenue, Politics, and Development in Postcommunist States; and the forthcoming Cambridge Element Reform and Rebellion in Weak States.